Interaction Modes

 MCP_MODERegisters

-smart is the highest-efficiency choice for production use when full flexibility isn't needed. all is the default and gives the LLM every available option.
+plan is the highest-efficiency choice for production use when full flexibility isn't needed. all is the default and registers every option.

 See the Setup page for how to configure MCP_MODE.